Seven Heavens of Finance and the Open Risk API

 The Fourth Heaven: The Borrower Default Risk Layer

-Actually, the bank doesn’t really care about property valuations and recoveries either, unless the borrower gets in financial difficulty.
-When and why that happens is a fairly complicated story: The rental income is a key factor of course, but the borrower may be running other risks besides this particular building and may have other financial resources.
-So we need a model for the likelihood that the borrower will get into difficulty, given all their assets, liabilities, guarantees etc. It is getting increasingly dire as we probably don’t know all the relevant details about the “borrower”.
-So we conveniently abstract into a single entity and hope the tangled web of ownership can be captured in a simplified view of a single probability of default, or “PD” which in a lot of cases does not even exceed a one-year forward estimate.
+We need a model for the likelihood that the borrower will get into difficulty, given all their assets, liabilities, guarantees etc. This task is getting increasingly dire, as we probably don’t know all the relevant details about the borrower.
+We conveniently abstract into their various operations into a single entity, and we hope the tangled web of ownership can be captured in a simplified view of a single probability of default (or PD).
+In common practice the risk horizon does not even exceed a one-year forward estimate.

-It would be a strange bank if its only purpose would be to lend against a single property.
+It would be a strange bank if its only business purpose would be to lend funds against a single property.
 The fifth heaven is where all the different lending projects of the bank meet each other.
-Some loans may be to other real estate firms, others to completely different parts of the economy.
-You can subdivide this layer if you wish, say to economy sectors and regions.
-But this would only make the real economy appear more complex so we don’t need it for our argument.
+Some loans may be financing other real estate firms, others might be advanced in completely different parts of the economy.
+We can subdivide this layer if we wish, say into business sectors and regions.
+But this would only make the real economy appear more complex.

-We have finally reached the seventh Heaven, which is inhabited by wise and erudite beings (lets call them Controllers) which hover way above the fray.
-They inspect the state of the universe and pull or push large levers covered with runic engravings.
+We have finally reached the seventh Heaven, which is inhabited by wise and erudite beings (lets call them Controllers or Regulators) which hover way above the fray.
+They inspect the state of the economic universe and pull or push large levers covered with runic engravings.
 Their objective is to keep the heavenly spheres rotating smoothly.
-It is indeed a very, very, awkward moment if there is a jolt in the system and the spheres screech to a halt.
-Heaven forbid, this suggests that, despite the ritual and the pomp, there is actually little real control of the system.
+It is indeed a very awkward moment if there is an unexpected jolt in the system and the financial spheres screech to a halt.
+Heaven-forbid, this would suggest that, despite the ritual and the pomp, there is actually little real control of the system.

-To prevent such unpleasantness, Controllers talk to the jolly-good-fellow bank managers and ask them to provide estimates projecting how the lower spheres will evolve in future scenarios and, importantly, how they will respond to unforeseen adversity.
-Now the bank managers themselves and their management strategy become part of the model.
-Alas even the simplest such question needs a major effort for the query to round-trip to the bottom layer and then back up.
+To prevent such unpleasantness, Controllers and Regulators continuously talk to the jolly-good-fellow bank managers and ask them to provide estimates projecting how the lower spheres will evolve in future scenarios and, importantly, how they will respond to unforeseen adversity.
+The bank managers themselves and their management strategies become part of the model.
+Alas, even the simplest such questions need a major effort for the query to round-trip to the bottom layer and then back up.
 The accuracy of the signal as it propagates through layers and layers of information loss is only to be guessed at.